 Rape and Domestic Violence: The law prohibits rape, although it does not specifically prohibit spousal rape.
 Rape is punishable by imprisonment with hard labor, but the law does not specify a minimum sentence.
 The government did not enforce the law effectively.

-Between January and October 2015, the UN Population Fund reported the GBV Information Management System, established in 2014, recorded 60,208 GBV survivors, who received medical or psychosocial care or both.
+Between January and October 2015, the UN Population Fund reported the gender-based violence Information Management System, established in 2014, recorded 60,208 victims who received medical or psychosocial care or both.
 Among those were 29,801 cases of sexual violence, including rape, gang rape, sexual slavery, sexual exploitation and abuse, and sexual aggression.
-In 2014 the International Rescue Committee reported more than two-thirds of 125 women surveyed in Bangui had been gang raped, primarily by members of armed groups (see section 1.g.).

-Female Genital Mutilation/Cutting (FGM/C): The law prohibits FGM/C for women and girls, which is punishable by two to five years’ imprisonment and a fine of 100,000 to one million CFA francs ($170 to $1,700), depending on the severity of the case.
-Approximately 24 percent of girls and women between ages 15 and 49 had been cut, according to multiple indicator cluster surveys reported by UNICEF in 2010; of that number 52 percent had undergone the procedure between ages 10 and 14.
-The government broadcast public awareness announcements concerning FGM/C on public radio.
+Female Genital Mutilation/Cutting (FGM/C): The law prohibits FGM/C for women and girls, which is punishable by two to five years’ imprisonment and a fine of 100,000 to one million CFA francs ($176 to $1,760), depending on the severity of the case.

 Sexual Harassment: The law prohibits sexual harassment, but the government did not effectively enforce the law, and sexual harassment was common.
 The law prescribes no specific penalties for the crime.

 Birth Registration: Children derive citizenship by birth in the national territory or from one or both parents.
 Birth registration could be difficult and less likely to occur in regions with little government presence.
 Parents did not always register births immediately.
 Unregistered children faced restrictions on access to education and other social services.
+The courts issued more than 7,000 birth certificates.
+They were not delivered, however, because court clerks demanded payment for printing the certificates.
 The lack of routine birth registration also posed long-term problems.
-The UN Committee on the Rights of the Child expressed concern over the low levels of birth registration, which led to violations of the right to a nationality for children whose births were not registered.
+(For more data, see UNICEF Multiple Indicator Cluster Survey.)

 Education: Education is compulsory from six to 15 years of age.
-Tuition is free, but students have to pay for items such as books and supplies, and for transportation.
+Tuition is free, but students have to pay for items such as books and supplies and for transportation.
+Human Rights Watch documented the continued occupation of schools for military purposes, such as for barracks or bases.
+Further, it documented that abuses by fighters in and around schools threatened the safety of students and teachers, and impeded children’s ability to learn.
 In 2015, according to UNICEF, 38 percent of schools were attacked or looted during the crisis, and one-third of school-age children did not go to school.
 Girls did not have equal access to primary or secondary education.
 Few Ba’aka, the earliest known inhabitants of the forests in the south, attended primary school.
-Some local and international NGOs made efforts, with little success, to increase Ba’aka enrollment in schools; there was no significant government assistance for these efforts.
+There was no significant government assistance for efforts to increase Ba’aka enrollment.